fbeji/nasa-apod/README.md

 ##### Amazon Fire HD 8 7<sup>th</sup> Generation (Fire OS 5.3.6.4), Android 5.1.1 (API 22)

 * No issues observed.
-* No explicit permission request appears (as expected).

 ##### LG Q7+, Android 8.1 (API 27)

 * Difficulty in getting a clean install of debug APK; appears to be a device configuration issue.
 * No issues observed after full uninstall &amp; re-install.
-* Explicit permission request appears (as expected).

 #### Emulators

 ##### Pixel 2 XL (API 28)

-* Explicit permission request appears (as expected).
 * Orientation changes don't appear to be detected in emulator (not specific to this app).

 ##### Nexus 5X (API 24)

-* No explicit permission request appears (as expected).
 * Orientation changes detected unreliably (not specific to this app).
 * Video doesn't play (not specific to this app).